WA-StSen-Contested - KTVZ

 WA-StHou-Contested

-Here is the latest Oregon news from The Associated Press at 8:40 a.m.
-PDT
+Here is the latest Idaho news from The Associated Press at 11:40 a.m.
+MDT